Archived entries for Groupthink

 By Miller Wey

 On the way back to his seat, the young businessman spotted the boy.
-He was sleeping deeply with his head pressed flat on the glass of the train window and much of his body with it, forced over by the next man to him, a large man with a hard, dark face in a rough navy blue sports coat.
+He was sleeping deeply with head was pressed flat on the glass of the train window and much of his body with it, forced over by the man next to him, a large man with a hard, dark face in a rough navy blue sports coat.
 When the young businessman had passed the seat before he hadn’t been there.
 He must have just gotten on the train from some nameless, small Chinese town.
-Why on earth would this foreign boy be getting on a train to Shenyang in the middle of nowhere?
+Why on earth would this foreign boy, maybe a few years younger than him, be getting on to a train to Shenyang in the middle of nowhere?
 Maybe he was an English teacher?
 Could he be one of those backpackers with an overstuffed North Face bag living like a snail with his house on his back?

 Continue reading…